 - Be specific.
 Name locations, individuals, weapons.
-Not only will this enhance the scene, the reader will be drawn deeper into it, allowing them to follow what’s going on and experience the unfolding events.
+Not only will this enhance the scene, but the reader will also be drawn deeper into it, allowing them to follow what’s going on and experience the unfolding events.

 Show v tell

 It’s easy to fall into the trap of talking about fight scenes rather than actually showing them.
 As a reader, merely being told what happens is boring.
 We want to experience it.

 One of the things that other forms such as film and TV lack are the ability to show the reader how a character is feeling.
 Battles and wars are chaotic and brutal and those involved experience horrific things which stick with them forever.
 Explore such things through the thoughts of your characters.
 Ask questions: how would you feel as you stood on the walls of a keep as thousands of orcs charge toward you?
 How would it feel to swing a sword and cut through flesh and bone?
 Perhaps your character is indifferent to death and fear, even thrives on it.

 How would it feel to be a rider of Rohan in the moments before charging into the army of Mordor?